appvia/terranetes/docs/terranetes-controller/walkthroughs/database.md

 EOF
 ```

-Note, once the [Provider](../reference/providers.terraform.appvia.io.md) has gone healthy, the [contextual data](../admin/contexts.md) will be loaded make available via [Context](../reference/contexts.terraform.appvia.io.md) specified above `spec.preload.context`
+Upon successful deployment of the [Provider](../reference/providers.terraform.appvia.io.md), the [contextual data](../admin/contexts.md) is loaded and made accessible through the [Context](../reference/contexts.terraform.appvia.io.md) specified in `spec.preload.context`.

-You can see the data via `kubectl get contexts.terraform.appvia.io default -o yaml`.
-Which will have loads, details on the cluster, networking, routing tables and so forth.
+To view the data, execute the command `kubectl get contexts.terraform.appvia.io default -o yaml`, which will display comprehensive information about the cluster, including networking and routing tables.

-c) Setup a policy to limit which modules can be provisioned within the cluster
+c) Establish a policy to restrict the provisioning of modules within the cluster

-For the purposes of the guide I want to limit to a single terraform module, used to provision database.
-I can of course scope this to one or more modules or make it namespace specific; see [here](../admin/policy/intro.md) for details.
+For the purpose of this guide, we will limit the provisioning to a single Terraform module, specifically designed for database provisioning.
+It is possible to extend this limitation to include one or more modules or make it namespace-specific, as detailed in [here](../admin/policy/intro.md).

 ```shell
 cat <<EOF | kubectl apply -f -